Recover, recycle and reuse

 Cogeneration is the process of turning waste methane gas (biogas) into electricity and heat.
 Biogas is naturally created during wastewater treatment.
 Bacteria break down wastewater sludge in anaerobic (without oxygen or air) digesters.
 This helps power our water resource recovery facilities.

 We're also investigating co-digestion to increase the amount of energy generated at our water resource recovery facilities.
 Co-digestion is the process of turning food waste into energy by adding it to our anaerobic digesters along with the wastewater sludge.
 We've trialled co-digestion at Bondi and Cronulla.
-The next facility to receive food waste will be Liverpool.
+The next facility to receive food waste for co-generation will be Liverpool.

 Solar energy